jimeh/common-flow/common-flow.md

        SHOULD read "Release VERSION".
 For example for version "2.11.4" the first line of the tag annotation SHOULD read "Release 2.11.4".
 The second line MUST be blank, and the changelog MUST start on the third line.
+    9. When using Conventional Commits, breaking changes MUST be indicated either by appending "!" after the type/scope (e.g. "feat!:" or "feat(api)!:"), or by including a "BREAKING CHANGE:" footer in the commit message.
+Breaking changes correspond to a MAJOR version bump in Semantic Versioning.
+    10. When using Conventional Commits along with Semantic Versioning, commits of type "fix" correspond to PATCH releases, commits of type "feat" correspond to MINOR releases, and commits with breaking changes correspond to MAJOR releases.
+This alignment enables automated version determination and changelog generation.
 7. Short-Term Release Branches
     1. Any branch that has a name starting with "release-" SHOULD be referred to as a "release branch".